e-tinkers/stm32_board_variants/README.md

 ## Installation

-- In order to use the custom board setting, you must have the STM32duino Arduino Core installed, if you don't have it installed yet, please follow the "Getting Started" instructions at https://github.com/stm32duino/wiki/wiki/Getting-Started to install the Arduino Core.
+- In order to use the custom board setting, you must have the STM32duino Arduino Core installed, if you don't have it installed yet, please follow the [Getting Started](https://github.com/stm32duino/wiki/wiki/Getting-Started) instructions to install the Arduino Core.

 - Quit the Arduino IDE.